 Common medications used include:

-MAT combines medications that alleviate cravings and withdrawal symptoms with behavioral therapies such as counseling, 12-step meetings, and other long-term recovery support.
-MAT is used to help people stabilize their lives and begin living healthier lifestyles.
+Combining medications that alleviate cravings and withdrawal symptoms help people stabilize their lives and being living healthier lifestyles.

-When the individual leaves the structured environment of the residential treatment facility, they may find it easier and more difficult at the same time to apply what they learned while they were in treatment.
+When one leaves residential treatment, they may find it challenging to apply what they learned while they were in treatment.